dclement1/Remote_Sensing_Workshop_2/README.md

 ### Our main data source was a LIDAR point cloud obtained from the National Oceanic and Atmospheric Administration’s coastal LIDAR data portal.
 LIDAR, which is a type of sensor that is generally on an airplane or satelite, fires laser pulses at the ground, and records their return signatures.
 This gives us a very accurate representation of the elevation of the surface of what the laser pulse hit.
 The resulting set of elevation points is what we refer to as a Point Cloud.
 The point cloud for our Data is made of 2,093,340 points.

 - Below we have an image of the point cloud of our data.
 The different colours represent various elevations.
-Red being higher and dark blue being lower
+Red being higher and dark blue being lower.
 ![PointCloud](Point_Cloud_1.JPG)

 - Below we have a zoomed in version of the point cloud showing how dense the points are.
-This data has a point density of 2 points per square meter
+This data has a point density of 2 points per square meter.
 ![PointCloudZoom](Point_Cloud_zoom.JPG)

 # Flood Analysis